-π’ I am graduating soon this year (2025) and currently on job market.
-I'd be happy to connect and chat!
+π’ I am currently on the job market.
+I'd be happy to connect!

-I am a Ph.D. student in Computer Science at the National University of Singapore, advised by Jialin Li.
-I also closely collaborate with Irene Zhang and Dan Ports.
+I am a Postdoctoral Research Fellow at the National University of Singapore, working with Jialin Li.
+I also closely collaborate with Irene Zhang and Dan Ports at Microsoft Research.

 Education